 Media in UpStage

 “Media” in UpStage means a digital file such as an an image, animation, sound or video that has been uploaded to the UpStage server.
-These files can then be made available on your live stage as backdrops, avatars, props, audio tracks and streamed videos.
+These files can then be assigned to your live stage as backdrops, avatars, props, audio tracks and streamed videos.

 You must first create your media before it can be uploaded to UpStage.
-You can use existing media that’s in the public domain, or that’s available under a license which allows you to use it.
+You can use existing media that’s in the public domain or under a license which allows you to use it.
 Usually, you’ll want to create your own media that’s specifically designed for the show you’re creating.
-The following chapters in this section give some tips on creating audio and graphics for UpStage, and then explains how to upload and manage media files on UpStage.
+The following chapters in this section give some tips on creating audio and graphics for UpStage, and then explain how to upload and manage media files on UpStage.

 File formats